intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

 ```
 With above command, a `ggml-model-f16.gguf` file is generated in the same model directroy.

-Then you can quantize it to any precision you like use `llama-cpp quantize`, for instance
+Then you can quantize it to any precision you like use `quantize`, for instance

 ```cmd
 ./quantize ./Mistral-7B-v0.1/ggml-model-f16.gguf ./Mistral-7B-v0.1/ggml-model-Q4_K.gguf Q4_K